DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Conclusions

 \section{Conclusions}

-In this paper, we propose a deep learning model based on hierarchies of Dilated Causal Convolutions -- termed DeepVol -- to forecast day-ahead realised volatility from high-frequency data.
+In this paper, we propose a deep learning model based on hierarchies of Dilated Causal Convolutions ---termed DeepVol--- to forecast day-ahead realised volatility from high-frequency data.
 Our model takes advantage of the automatic feature extraction inherent to Deep Neural Networks to bypass the estimation of the realised measures, tackling the problem of volatility forecasting from a pure data-driven perspective.
-At the same time, the usage of dilated convolutions enables DeepVol to exponentially increase its input window, performing a similar operation to how handcrafted realised measures condense high-frequency information.
-Reported results show how DeepVol's predictions significantly improve the baseline models performance, proving that the proposed data-driven approach avoids the limitations of classical methods, such as model misspecification or the usage of hand-crafted noisy realised measures, by taking advantage of the abundance of high-frequency data.
+Moreover, the usage of dilated convolutions enables DeepVol to exponentially increase its input window without a significant increase in the number of parameters.

+While DeepVol's operation does not directly produce any type of realised measure ---the model does not explicitly construct an ex-post estimate of the returns variation--- its aggregation of high-frequency data resembles how realised measures condense intraday data into daily statistics.
+Reported results show how DeepVol's predictions significantly improve the baseline models performance, proving that the proposed data-driven approach avoids the limitations of classical methods, such as model misspecification or the usage of hand-crafted noisy realised measures, by taking advantage of the abundance of high-frequency data.\\

+Several findings from the experiments are worth highlighting with regard to the usage of Dilated Causal Convolutions for the day-ahead realised volatility forecasting.
+Firstly, DeepVol generally outperforms traditional autoregressive architectures.
+Notably, DeepVol's performance remains robust even in high volatility regimes, as evidenced by the reported Median Absolute Error (MedAE) and Mean Error (ME) metrics in Section \ref{sec:experiments}, which indicate quick adaptation to volatility shocks while maintaining some conservatism in their presence.
+These results align with existing literature, indicating that deep-learning-based volatility forecasting architectures \citep{ramos2021multi, zhang2022volatility} and hybrid models \citep{baek2018modaugnet, kim2018forecasting} consistently outperform classical methodologies.
+Further, the comparison between DeepVol-RM, which exclusively utilises the realised variance of previous days as input, and DeepVol itself, sheds more light on why DeepVol outperforms realised-measures-based models in the considered market regimes, suggesting that the model operating on intraday data is capable of leveraging information from the high-frequency returns that would be lost if realised measures were directly used.

+Lastly, our analysis of the receptive field size and sampling frequency in Section \ref{subsec:cr} reveals that, for the proposed method and in the analysed market conditions, data from the previous trading day contains enough information for predicting the day-ahead realised volatility with high accuracy and therefore, increasing the receptive field of DeepVol does not generally lead to better performance.
+Further, we find that, in this market regime and for the proxy measure of the volatility employed, a sampling frequency of 5-minutes strikes a balance between capturing intraday information and minimising noise, echoing previous studies analysing this same trade-off in the context of estimation of realised measures from high-frequency data.\\